-Aims of the Graduate Education Program
+Aims of the Graduate Program in Education

 The Master of Education program at Southwestern Adventist University is designed to prepare educators for advancement in the field.
 We offer two options, an M.Ed. in Educational Leadership or an M.Ed. in Curriculum and Instruction with emphasis Literacy.
+The program promotes the development pedagogy and professional dispositions to support leadership in many educational environments.